KwatMDPhD/how_to_environment/code.md

 Avoid bitwise operator.

-Try to match default keyword argument type.
+Match default keyword argument type.

 Work on dimension 1 of a matrix.